Skip to main content

 • When conducting a search connected to a lawful arrest

-• In an emergency situation that threatens public safety (a building fire) or the potential loss of evidence
+• In an emergency that threatens public safety or the potential loss of evidence, also known as exigent circumstances

-• If a car has been impounded and an inventory is being taken as part of standard procedure
+• If police impound a car after a DUI and law enforcement takes inventory of the vehicle as part of standard procedure

-• If contraband is "in plain sight" from a location where the officer has a right to be present (outside the car door, at the front door of a house or apartment)
+• If contraband is "in plain sight" from a location where the officer has a right to be present (For example, outside the car door, at the front door of a house or apartment)

 Probable Cause To Seize Property